How to learn French fast and become fluent

 Proven step by step method

-The method outlined below is the exact method that I use in my exclusive coaching program, the Fast Road to Fluency.
-Feel free to steal it, run with it and make yourself fluent within a few months.
+The method outlined below is the exact method that I use in my weekly and monthly coaching programs.
+Feel free to steal it, run with it and make yourself fluent within a few months - or, if you’d like to have an experienced polyglot as a side-kick in this adventure, you can also learn more about my coaching offer and apply for a spot right here.

-Before you do that, there are two more things you need to know:
+Before we start, here are two important things you need to know:

 1- For obvious reasons, it's very difficult to learn French entirely on your own, so, if you're not going to have a coach, you need to at least find someone that you can talk to in French.
 It could be a language partner or a study buddy.